 Before treated drinking water ever reaches your tap, it undergoes a number of rigorous tests to ensure the highest level of quality.
-Citizens Water tests drinking water approximately 120,000 times every year.
+Citizens tests drinking water approximately 120,000 times each year.

 In addition to the laboratory testing, more than 120 in-line water monitors continually measure the quality of water throughout the drinking water system.

-Substances that are monitored include, but are not limited to, pharmaceuticals, lead, cryptosporidium, atrazine and arsenic, hard water, and algae.
+Substances monitored include, but are not limited to: pharmaceuticals, lead, cryptosporidium, atrazine and arsenic, hard water, and algae.

 Special Health Considerations

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised persons, such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 The EPA and Centers for Disease Control (CDC) offer guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants.
 Additional health and contaminant information is available via the EPA's Safe Drinking Water Hotline, 800-426-4791 or at www.EPA.gov.

 Pharmaceuticals and Personal Care Products as Pollutants (PPCPs) refers, in general, to any product used by individuals for personal health or cosmetic reasons or used by agribusiness to enhance growth or health of livestock.
 PPCPs comprise a diverse collection of thousands of chemical substances, including prescription and over-the-counter therapeutic drugs, veterinary drugs, fragrances and cosmetics.
 For more information on PPCPs, visit the Environmental Protection Agency website.